Updated on 2026/03/13

 • Formation control between leader and migratory follower tissues allows coordinated growth Reviewed International coauthorship International journal

-Toru Kawanishi, Takamichi Sushida, Tony Yu-Chen Tsai, Hiroyuki Takeda, Sean Gregory Megason
+Toru Kawanishi, Takamichi Sushida, Tony Y.-C. Tsai, Hiroyuki Takeda, Sean G. Megason

 More details